Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 If a player has no ship and has never had a ship before, they are given a "Model-One" class ship that has 1D 1S and 1P as the default statistics.

-If a rule states a players Ship is destroyed, the player is immediately issued a new "Junker" class Ship with default characteristics 0D 0S 0P.
+If a rule states a players Ship is destroyed, the player is immediately issued a new "Junker" class Ship with default characteristics 0D 0S 0P, and their current coordinate is changed to (1,1).
 This rule designates all players whose Ship has ever been destroyed as losing the game.
 Any Ship that has less than zero Durability is immediately destroyed.

 All rules that define a new Ship class must also define that Ship class' default DSP.
 The status of each player's Ship shall be tracked in a Github document called 'Ships'.